The Picks of the Season 2016

 The Best Water

 This year I could sail on three waters.
 Suur-Saimaa was familiar already bu Päijänne and The Gulf of Finland were new ones.
 At northern part of Päijänne I admired the hilly shoreline.
 At The Gulf of Finland the shoreless horizon was a new experience from the sailing point of view.
 The Gulf of Finland was the best out of those three in this season.

 None of the waters was a disappointment to us.

 The Best Experience

 The best new experience for me was watching the distant Suursaari (Hogland) island with my own eyes, especially as that was a surprise when sailing around Kaunissaari.
-Also during the Suuri-Pisi trip it was a new experience to sail near to the border zone of Russia and the open sea, accompanied by Russian comments from VHF handheld.
+The island is owned by Russia and landing there is strictly forbidden.
+Also, during the Suuri-Pisi trip it was a new experience to sail near to the border zone of Russia and the open sea, accompanied by Russian comments from VHF handheld.
 On Saimaa we also experienced many great moments but sailing on the sea was something never experienced before.